Healthcare Highlights 2016

 5. Strengthened project team

-Cath Williams joined us as Project Administrator to manage existing client projects as well as charity roadshows and Jo Quarterman will return from maternity leave in January to take up the role of Account Manager.
+Cath Williams joined us as Project Administrator to manage existing client projects as well as healthcare communication roadshows and Jo Quarterman will return from maternity leave in January to take up the role of Account Manager.
 Jo will be responsible for managing new and existing client accounts.

 We are looking forward to continuing to deliver excellence with care in 2017, as it already looks to be one of our busiest years yet.